EGOT: Benj Pasek

-In 2024, Benj Pasek became the twentieth person to win all four awards.
-As of 2024, Pasek and Justin Paul achieved this status within the fastest time.
+In 2024, Benj Pasek became the twentieth person to win all four awards, and, along with Justin Paul, the fastest to achieve this status.

 American composer, lyricist, and producer Benj Pasek (born 1985) received his fourth distinct award in 2024.
 Pasek and Justin Paul set a new record for achieving EGOT status in the fastest time by winning all four awards within 7 years and 7 months.
 Between 2017 and 2025, Pasek received a total of seven competitive awards becoming the twentieth person to competitively win each of the four awards.
 Pasek shares all seven of his competitive award wins with his writing partner and fellow EGOT-recipient Justin Paul.